How to Use PitchLog for Intonation Practice

 Troubleshooting

-Microphone access denied: allow mic permission in browser settings, then refresh (drag down entire page when "added to home").
+Microphone access denied: allow microphone permission in browser settings, then refresh.
+If you added PitchLog to your home screen, pull down from the top of the page to refresh.

 No pitch detected: move closer to the mic and reduce background noise.